DateJuly 6, 2017

 - An email sent by a person instead of from a generic email address is more likely to be clicked.
 Consider adding a Google+ profile photo and your personal phone number.

-- Email width should be under 600 pixels (650 pixels wide is no-no because of horizontal scrolling)
+- Email width should be under 600 pixels to avoid horizontal scrolling

 - Design with tables so the email design renders correctly across multiple email clients